dl-solarity/solidity-lib/README.md

 ## Usage

 You will find the smart contracts in the `/contracts` directory.
-Fell free to play around and check the source code, it is rather descriptive.
+Feel free to play around and check the source code, it is rather descriptive.

 Once the [npm package](https://www.npmjs.com/package/@dlsl/dev-modules) is installed, one can use the modules just like that: